 - Increases in the number of visits (sample size) reduces the p-value (gives you more confidence there’s a significant difference);

-- A lower percentage for how well your version A is doing (baselines conversion rate) increases the p-value (adding uncertainty, because there are too few conversions to make our calculations from);
+- A lower percentage for how well your version A is doing (baseline conversion rate) increases the p-value (adding uncertainty, because there are too few conversions to make our calculations from);

 - Increases in how well you think you can improve it (percentage improvement) reduces the p-value (your improvement will be easier to demonstrate).